The Senior Boom is Coming: How Technology Can Assist in the Long-Term Care of Baby Boomers

-For an industry that is already susceptible to burnout from fatigue and stress, leaders in long-term care are investing in forward-thinking strategies and changes to ease the burden on facilities and caretakers alike.
-The future success of the long-term care industry will be impacted by how it adapts to these fast-approaching (and growing) demands.
+For an industry that is already susceptible to burnout from fatigue and stress, leaders in senior living are investing in forward-thinking strategies and changes to ease the burden on facilities and caregivers alike.
+The future success of the senior care industry will be impacted by how it adapts to these fast-approaching (and growing) demands.

 Turning to Technology

 Many facilities are turning to technology for answers.
 Going beyond standard upgrades, senior living decision-makers are seeking out technology that is designed specifically to expedite improvements in how residents and patients are cared for, while reducing the workload nurses are burdened with day-to-day.
 This is a reaction to the simple fact that Boomers are the first generation to enter their retirement age familiar (if not savvy) with the internet and technology.
 In fact, more than 80% of people aged 65-74 are already online and 70% say technology helps them communicate1.
 That means, not only will they be comfortable using smart, enhanced communication devices, but they will expect it.

 With this new set of expectations, the demands on current infrastructure will mount.
 The senior care industry has some work to do.
 According to Michael Moskowitz, Chairman and CEO of Panasonic Corporation of North America, “Canada needs to rethink how it supports the aging population through the implementation of functional housing and care solutions that will allow them to thrive within their communities… By investing in innovative solutions that will enable our seniors to thrive, we are providing a strong foundation for them to maintain their health, lifestyle and independence.”